Field Sobriety Tests And DUI Charges

-The standardized field sobriety test is a multitude of tests to help police officers determine if a driver is impaired and if they have probable cause for an OVI arrest.
+The standardized field sobriety test is a multitude of tests to help police officers determine if a driver is impaired and if they have probable cause for an operating a vehicle under the influence of alcohol or drugs (OVI) arrest.
 You have the right to refuse to take a field sobriety test or breathalyzer if you are suspected of drunk driving.

 The attorneys at Michael K. Allen & Associates can protect your rights.
-We have represented many drivers in Cincinnati and throughout Ohio suspected of driving drunk.
-Many of our attorneys were former police officers — we know what happens during a traffic stop and how field sobriety testing can impact your future.
+We have represented many drivers in Cincinnati and throughout Ohio who have been suspected of driving drunk.
+Many of our attorneys are former police officers – we know what happens during a traffic stop and how field sobriety testing can impact your future.

 If you are pulled over for suspected OVI, respectfully refuse to take any test.
 Instead, contact us to protect your rights.

-Should I Take A Field Sobriety Test Or Breathalyzer?
+Should I Take A Field Sobriety Test Or A Breath Test?

 The field sobriety test or breathalyzer results will be used against you.
 You can face serious DUI charges that carry stiff penalties for even first-time offenders.
 Do not consent to any tests the police ask you to take because it could lead to serious criminal charges.